Nicopiwi/Nicopiwi/README.md

 # Hi there! 👋 I'm Nico (or Piwi if you want)

 Welcome to my GitHub profile!
 I'm a Data Science student and Teaching Assistant at Universidad de Buenos Aires.
-With 3 years of experience as a Full Stack Developer, I'm passionate about the intersection of technology and science.
+With 3 years of experience as a Full Stack Developer, I'm passionate about the intersection of technology, computer science, math and neuroscience.
 Here's a bit about me and what I'm up to:

 ## 🧠 About Me